 We look forward to hearing from you!

-Minimum time commitment: variable (10 minutes – 30 minutes)
+Minimum time commitment: variable (30-60 minutes per week)

-Can’t commit to the above but have smaller amounts of time available on a regular basis and have an interest science?
+Do you have small amounts of time available on a regular basis and have an interest science?
 How about helping us with our microscope work?
 This would involve looking at samples from the animals in care, predominantly to identify whether they have any internal or external parasite burdens.
-It’s not for everyone, but it is very interesting for some!
+It’s not for everyone, but it's very interesting for some!
 Full training would be given, but you must be reasonably tech-savy, tenacious and have excellent attention to detail.

-During busy times (May – November) it would be great if you could be available to come in for short visits a few times a week (flexible times).
+During busy times (May – November) it would be great if you could be available to come in for short visits once or twice a week (flexible times).
 Being local to Soham would obviously be advantageous.

 Minimum time commitment: flexible